2hill/exoshop/README.md

-# newsletterDraft is a mockup of a newletter.
+# newsletterDraft is a mockup of a newsletter.
 Front-end problem for Shopify internship